-Published by UCLA Academic Publications Box 951429

-Los Angeles, CA 90095-1429

-© 2018 Regents of the University of California
+Published by UCLA Academic Publications, Box 951429, Los Angeles, CA 90095-1429 © 2019 Regents of the University of California

-UCLA®, UCLA Bruins®, University of California Los Angeles®, and all related trademarks are the property of the Regents of the University of California.
+UCLA®; UCLA Bruins®; University of California, Los Angeles®; and all related trademarks are the property of the Regents of the University of California.

 All announcements herein are subject to revision.
 Every effort has been made to ensure the accuracy of the information presented in the Announcement of the UCLA Henry Samueli School of Engineering and Applied Science.
 However, all courses, course descriptions, instructor designations, curricular degree requirements, and fees described herein are subject to change or deletion without notice.
-Further details on graduate programs are available in various Graduate Division publications, which are available online at http://grad.ucla.edu.
+Further details on graduate programs are available in various Graduate Division publications online at http://grad.ucla.edu.